Graph minors, Ehrhart theory, and a monotonicity property: Preliminaries

 A directed graph (digraph for short) is \emph{weakly connected} if the undirected graph obtained by forgetting the orientations is connected.

 A digraph is \emph{strongly connected} if there is a directed path from $u$ to $v$, as well as from $v$ to $u$, for any pair of vertices $u$ and $v$.

-A \emph{cut} of a digraph is a set of edges $C^*$ so that there is a partition $V_0\sqcup V_1$ of the vertices such that $C^*$ contains exactly the edges going between $V_0$ and $V_1$.
-In this case, we call $V_0$ and $V_1$ the \emph{shores} of the cut.
-A cut is \emph{elementary} if it is minimal for inclusion among cuts, that is, if its shores induce weakly connected subgraphs.
+A \emph{cut} of a digraph is a non-empty set of edges $C^*$ so that there is a partition $V_0\sqcup V_1$ of the vertices such that $C^*$ contains exactly the edges going between $V_0$ and $V_1$.
+In this case we call $V_0$ and $V_1$ the \emph{shores} of the cut.
+A cut is \emph{elementary} if it is minimal with respect to inclusion among cuts, that is, if its removal increases the number of connected components by exactly $1$.
 The cut is called \emph{directed} if either each edge points from $V_0$ to $V_1$ or each edge points from $V_1$ to $V_0$.

 An edge that forms a one-element cut is called a \emph{bridge}.
 A set of edges is called a \emph{directed join}, or \emph{dijoin} for short, if it contains at least one edge from each directed cut.